run-ai/docs/docs/admin/workloads/policies.md

      these rules apply to a value of type map (=non primitive) as a whole additionally there are rules which apply for specific items of the map
 ```

+And further drill down into the `ports.rules` object by running:

 ```bash
 kubectl explain trainingpolicy.spec.ports.rules
 ```